Disclosure: This post is sponsored by Dwellbee. All opinions, images and love of decorating small spaces are 100% mine.

 I popped some furniture pads on the bottom of them to keep them from scratching the bench in case we want to leave the cubbies open at some point in the future.

 2. Using some pieces we already had:

 After storage was taken care of, I shopped our house for some pieces we could use.
 Which is always fun, right?
 Shopping is great, of course, but using what you have in a new way is a fun challenge, too.

 That picture frame with our wedding date fits perfectly in that little wall space on the other side of the window.
-We used those numbers as our wedding table numbers – see the DIY here.
+We used those numbers as our wedding table numbers (an easy DIY!).

 We’ve had the throw pillows for a while.
 I pretty much buy throw pillows in the same general colors for the entire house because then I can swap them out between rooms when I get bored without having to buy new.
 Win-win.